aminbahous1-oss/ties481-assignment2-hospital-simulation/README.md

 Patients move through these stages sequentially.
-If all units at a stage are occupied, the patient waits in the corresponding queue.
+If all units at a stage are occupied, the patient waits in the previous stage and doesn't release until a unit in the next stage becomes free.

 ### **Resources:**